National Academy of Elder Law Attorneys

-NAELA's advocacy work includes direct lobbying of elected officials, funding political efforts through their Senior Rights PAC and filing amicus curiae briefs on important cases that pertain to elder law and law for people with disabilities.
+NAELA's advocacy work includes direct lobbying of elected officials, funding political efforts through their Senior Rights PAC and filing amicus curiae briefs on important cases that pertain to elder law and law for people with disabilities and their caregivers.

 History of the NAELA

 The National Academy of Elder Law Attorneys was founded in October 1987, during a meeting of elder law attorneys in San Francisco.
 Two years later, the organization had more than 500 members and held their first annual symposium.